Cyclic Implicit Complexity: Two-sorted circular systems on notation

 Following~\cite{Hofmann97}, we shall impose a linearity criterion to rule out those coderivations that nest recursive calls.
 This is achieved by observing that the duplication of the recursive calls of $\denot\sexp$ in Example~\ref{exmp:safe-exponentiation} is due to the presence in $\sexp$ of loops on $\bullet$ crossing both premises of a $\cut_\n$ step.
-Hence, our circular-proof-theoretic counterpart of Hofmann's linearity restriction can be obtained by demanding that at most one premise of each $\cut_\n$ step is crossed by such loops.
-We shall actually present a slightly more general criterion which does not depend on our intuitive notion of loop.
+Hence, our circular-proof-theoretic counterpart of Hofmann's linearity restriction can be obtained by demanding that only the left premiss of each $\cut_\n$ step is crossed by such loops.
+Again, we rather give a more natural proof-level criterion which does not depend on our intuitive notion of loop.

-\begin{defn} [Left-leaning] A $\bcnorec$-coderivation is \emph{left-leaning} if each infinite branch goes right at a $\cut_\n$-step only finitely often. \end{defn} \begin{exmp} In Example~\ref{exmp:regular-coderivations}, $\incrementation$ is trivially left-leaning, as it contains no instances of $\cut_\n$ at all.
-The coderivations $\successor$ and $\cconc$ are also left-leaning, since no infinite branch can go right at the $\cut_\n$ steps.
+\begin{defn} [Left-leaning] A $\bcnorec$-coderivation is said to be \emph{left-leaning} if each infinite branch goes right at a $\cut_\n$-step only finitely often. \end{defn} \begin{exmp} In~\Cref{fig:examples-regular-coderivations}, $\incrementation$ is trivially left-leaning, as it contains no instances of $\cut_\n$ at all.
+The coderivations $\cconc$ and $\primrec$ are also left-leaning, since no infinite branch can go right at the $\cut_\n$ steps.
 By contrast, the coderivation $\sexp$ in Example~\ref{exmp:safe-exponentiation} is not left-leaning, as there is an infinite branch looping at $\bullet$ and crossing infinitely many times the rightmost premise of the $\cut_\n$-step. \end{exmp}